KEFeld/SCW/README.md

 # SCW

-Light code for the Shibari Chill Web on Borderland
+Spiral simulation for the Shibari Chill Web project.